Nomii45/PulseTalk-MERN-Stack-Chat-App/README.md

 # StreamFiy - Chat App (Coming Soon 🚧)

-**StreamFiy** is an upcoming full-stack real-time chat application with **video calling** functionality — designed to be simple, fast, and modern.
+**StreamFiy** is an upcoming MERN-Stack real-time chat application with **video calling** functionality — designed to be simple, fast, and modern.

 This project is currently under development and will soon be available for public use.